 Mathematically, two variables \(X\) and \(Y\) are linearly related if there are some numbers \(a\) and \(b\) such that \(Y = a + b \cdot X\).
 Here, \(b\) is the coefficient that links the changes in \(X\) to changes in \(Y\): A change of one unit in variable \(X\) always corresponds to a change of \(b\) units in variable \(Y\).
 Additionally, \(a\) is the value that allows a shift between the ranges of \(X\) and \(Y\).

-Let’s plot three linear relationships with parameters
+Let’s plot three linear relationships with different parameters

 n = 5